KeithLin724/Book-To-Comics-Client/docs/README.md

 - ### Why we created this tool?
   - Artificial intelligence (AI) techniques have progressed rapidly in recent years.
 As university students, AI tools are part of our life.

-    While searching our project topic, we discovered that many people have not used text-to-image tools before or unware of them.
+    While searching our project topic, we discovered that many people have not used text-to-image tools before or unaware of them.

     Therefore, we developed this tool to introduce people text-to-image techniques, expecting to make more individuals aware of the powerful tool.
 - ### What are the functions of this tool?